hallamlab/TreeSAPP/README.md

 To assign sequences in your genome of interest:
 ```
-treesapp -i Any.fasta -o ~/path/to/output/directory/
+treesapp assign -i Any.fasta -o ~/path/to/output/directory/
 ```
-though, as in the previous assign command, we recommend using the `--trim_align` flag, and increasing the number of threads and processors to use with `-n`!
+though, as in the previous assign command, we recommend using the `--trim_align` flag, and increasing the number of threads and processors to use with `-n`.

 ## Tutorials